-We’ve likely all heard the sound from a microphone amplified through loudspeakers.
-This happens often at all sorts of events and performances.
-A speaker or singer will project their voice into a microphone and their voice will be sent though speakers at a much higher volume.
+We've likely all heard the sound from a microphone amplified through loudspeakers.
+This often happens at all sorts of events and performances.
+A speaker or singer will project their voice into a microphone, and their voice is sent through speakers at a much higher volume.
 How is this audio amplified?

 Does a microphone amplify sound?
 A microphone is a transducer that converts sound (mechanical wave energy) into audio (electrical energy).
 Mics do not amplify sound, per se, though some mics do amplify the audio signal from their capsules before the signal is outputted.
 All mics require further amplification beyond their own.